aws-samples/amazon-rekognition-virtual-proctor/README.md

 ## Amazon Rekognition Virtual Proctor

-Virtual proctoring is the act of supervising an exam or course online.
+Proctoring is the act of supervising an exam or course online.

 Using web-based applications, virtual proctoring platforms allow test takers to be virtually monitored by a human via the webcam on their computer.
 To increase the scale of the test taking and improve a human proctor’s ability to monitor students, virtual proctoring services are now implementing AI/ML to support the human proctor.